Hibachi Salmon (Japanese Steakhouse Style)

 Salmon fillets added to the pan.

-Flip gently using a pair of tongs and cook the second side for another 3-4 minutes.
+Flip gently using a pair of tongs or a fish spatula and cook the second side for another 3-4 minutes.

 Don’t overcook.
-There should still be some pink in the salmon flesh, as the fish will continue to cook when removed from heat.
+The salmon flesh should still be some pink, as the fish will continue to cook when removed from heat.

 Fried salmon fillets.